 2. Ostriches have the largest eyes of any land animal.

-Ostrich eyes are the largest of any animal that lives on land (though they can't rival some of the massive creatures that inhabit the depths of the sea).
+Ostrich eyes are the largest of any animal that lives on land (though they can’t rival those of a few massive creatures that inhabit the depths of the sea).
 Approximately the size of a billiard ball, their eyes are actually bigger than their brains.

 3. Cardinals like to cover themselves in ants.